Key Questions on Egypt

 How is the conflict in Gaza and Israel and disruptions in the Red Sea affecting Egypt?

-• Both tourism and Suez Canal receipts are important sources of foreign exchange for Egypt.
-Tourism receipts reached US$13.6bn during FY 2022/23 and Suez Canal current account receipts averaged over US$700 million per month.
+Both tourism and Suez Canal receipts are important sources of foreign exchange for Egypt.
+Tourism receipts reached US$13.6bn during FY 2022/23 and Suez Canal current account receipts averaged over US$700 million per month prior to the disruptions in the Red Sea.

-• However Red Sea disruptions are impacting FX flows, could deter tourism, and through their impact on trade could result in shortages and add to inflationary pressures.
-Suez Canal receipts declined by almost half in January 2024 relative to January 2023.
+However Red Sea disruptions are impacting Foreign Exchange flows, could deter tourism, and through their impact on trade could result in shortages and add to inflationary pressures.
+Suez Canal receipts declined by more than half in first six months of 2024 relative to the same period in 2023.

 What is the potential impact of the debt on the state budget?